henrythasler/telescope-sync/README.md

 ## Introduction

 To achieve the goal of finding an object in the sky more easily, we need to link the telescope's current orientation to a star chart where we can compare the current orientation with the orientation needed to

+## Calculations

+see jupyter-notebook

 ## Determining telescope orientation